#54: How to Make Better Decisions in the Right Environment [Environmental (Mental) Authority | Decision Making Series]

 How Environmental Decision-Making Works

-Here's how this style works:
+Here is how this style works:

 You need to speak your decision out loud.
 (Yes, like self-projected authority from last week's episode.)